Supported housing or 'housing related support' is available to people with a wide range of support needs.

 - Joan Nightingale House, Haywards Heath, RH16 4AB

-If you wish to be considered for extra care housing in Mid Sussex, please contact the Housing Needs Team on 01444 477574.
-The Housing Needs Team will talk to you about your current accommodation, your care needs and any support you currently receive.
+If you wish to be considered for extra care housing in Mid Sussex, please contact the Housing Options Team on 01444 477574.
+The Housing Options Team will talk to you about your current accommodation, your care needs and any support you currently receive.
 This information will then be forwarded onto the Extra Care Co-Ordinator who is employed by West Sussex County Council.

 For more information, please see the Guidance Notes for Extra Care Applicants in Mid Sussex